ACEs, Trauma, & Resiliency

 Adverse Childhood Experiences (ACEs)

-The Adverse Childhood Experiences (ACE) Study showed that children are exposed to clusters of traumatic experiences highlighting the underlying pathogenic parenting.
-For example our children routinely experience 8+ out of the original 10 ACEs linked to negative mental and physical health outcomes.
-Some of the ACEs in the cluster of living with a narcissistic and/or borderline parent include; 1) enduring intense and prolonged psychological abuse and 2) neglect, 3) witness domestic violence, 4) suffering in the middle of a prolonged, high conflict divorce, and 5) losing a parent.
+The Adverse Childhood Experiences (ACE) Study showed that children who are exposed to clusters of traumatic experiences are at high risk for developing mental and physical health problems over their lifespan.
+Clusters of ACEs highlight some form of underlying pathogenic parenting.
+For example, children in high-conflict family courts routinely experience 6+ out of the original 10 ACEs.
+Some of the ACEs these children experience include: 1) living with a an impaired caregiver , 2) enduring intense and prolonged psychological abuse and 3) neglect, 4) witnessing domestic abuse, 5) suffering in the middle of a prolonged, high conflict divorce, and 6) losing a loving, nurturing parent.

-Clusters of ACEs in the absence of the protection of the targeted parent, induce prolonged dangerously high levels of stress hormones in our children.
-Stress hormones such as cortisol, place an intolerable burden on a child’s vulnerable developing systems and ultimately causes stress-related physical and mental illnesses.
+Clusters of ACEs in the absence of the protection of the targeted parent, induce prolonged and dangerously high levels of stress hormones in children.
+This is called toxic stress.
+Toxic stress places an intolerable burden on a child’s vulnerable developing systems and ultimately causes stress-related physical and mental illnesses.
+Watch the following video for a great description of toxic stress.
+And remember that children need at least one healthy parent to turn toxic stress into tolerable stress.

 Resiliency and The Science of Hope

-2. pays attention to their children and responds to their needs.
+2. ...pay attention to their children and respond to their needs.

-3. has family, friends and/or neighbors who support, help the family.
+3. ...have family, friends and/or neighbors who support and help the family.

-6. helps their child manages their emotions and communicate their feelings and needs.
+5. ...help their child manage emotions and communicate feelings and needs.

-Targeted parents are the single greatest source of resiliency and hope for children of NPD and/or BPD.
+Targeted parents are the single greatest source of resiliency and hope for children who are born into a family with a high-conflict parent.